Combine GA4 and GSC Data in Looker Studio

 There are two alternatives to this approach:

 • You can do manual reporting in Excel sheets.
 I have done that and honestly hated it for every week I had to put in the numbers manually.
-Manual data entry work for that report increased with each new blog page added or updated.
+Manual data entry work for that report increased with each new page added or updated.

 How to Combine GA4 and GSC Data